0xPolygonZero/hash-constants/README.md

 # Generation of MDS matrices and precomputed constants for the Poseidon hash function

-This repository contains three files:
+This repository contains five files:

 - `mds_search.sage`: Functions for discovering MDS matrices; examples for the Crandall and Goldilocks fields are at end of file.

+- `mds_fft_search.sage`: Copypasta from `mds_search.sage` adapted to
+  find MDS matrices with nice FFT values.

 - `calc_round_numbers.py`: Used to compute the number of full and partial rounds needed to obtain sufficient security.
 Will calculate